charlesproye/murfy-cover-app/src/transform/readme.md

     All the processed time series have:
     -   Normalized names:
             Raw time series columns `diagnostic.odometer` and `car.mileage` will be normalized to `odometer`.
-    -   Nomralized units: Imperial units will be converted to metric.
+    -   Normalized units: Imperial units will be converted to metric.
     -   Segmentation columns: `in_charge`, `in_discharge`, ...
     -   Segment indexing: `in_discahrge_idx`, `in_discharge_idx`, ...
         Segment indexing columns should have the same name as the segment mask column they are indexing + "_idx"